Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Added by J.D.
 Rucker on May 22, 2015 at 6:02pm — No Comments

 Pulse rates are different depending on what artery you check and what method you use.
 Checking someone's carotid artery by hand can yield a slightly different result than taking it with a machine through the brachial artery.
 The same thing happens in the car business, which is why I like to talk to different people from different parts of the industry.

 Added by J.D.
 Rucker on May 19, 2015 at 12:35pm — No Comments

 We've all heard the phrase, "content is king."
 The question that you should ask about your content is whether or not it's worthy of being the king of something important or the king of crap.
-Unfortunately, much of what is pawned off as content turns out to be ruling over nothing…Continue
+Unfortunately, much of what is pawned off as content turns out to be ruling over nothing important.

 Added by J.D.
 Rucker on May 11, 2015 at 1:38pm — No Comments

 I'm about to discuss data, which means that many will stop reading right about now.
 Data is boring.
 Data is the ugly side of marketing.
-Data makes my brain hurt sometimes, but I continue to look at it tenaciously for one very simple reason: data helps dealers sell more…Continue
+Data makes my brain hurt sometimes, but I continue to look at it tenaciously for one very simple reason: data helps dealers sell more cars.

 There's a stigma that comes with working in the automotive industry.
 It has had an effect over the years on a dealership's ability to retain high quality people, particularly on the sales floor.
 How can we solve this?

-Before we can answer that question, it's important to understand why the…Continue
+Before we can answer that question, it's important to understand why the problem exists in the first place.
+Wages can be an issue, but as Jim…Continue

 Added by J.D.
 Rucker on April 15, 2015 at 9:00am — No Comments